pyarisinghk/pyarisinghk.github.io/_posts/2020-7-4-Data-Analysis-Tools-And-Tips.md

 R, Python, Tableau, Qlikview — what to chose and why & when.

 My inbox gets regular questions on the topics I usually write about.
-This time, on [my blog on medium]("https://medium/pyarisingh"), since there were two back to back posts on data, I got lot of questions on data.
+This time, on [my blog on medium] ("https://medium/@pyarisingh"), since there were two back to back posts on data, I got lot of questions on data.

 In this post, I will try and put in some “whys and why nots” on some of the languages and tools used in data analysis.